Chapter 1: What Is Spiritual Direction?

 The collapse of traditional Catholic religious life, the exodus from religious communities, and Vatican II's new openness to lay and women directors together explain why formal spiritual direction training emerged when it did.
 The chapter introduces the five first-generation training programs and the analytical framework used to compare them in the chapters that follow.

-Chapter 9: Institute of Formative Spirituality: Training That Is Not Training
+Chapter 9: Institute of Formative Spirituality

 Adrian van Kaam's program at Duquesne University offered minimal hands-on training in spiritual direction but supplied the conceptual infrastructure that allowed the field to cross denominational boundaries.
 Its interdisciplinary "meta-language" proved especially accessible to Evangelical Protestants who could not engage more explicitly Catholic frameworks.

-Chapter 10: The Center for Religious Development (CRD)
+Chapter 10: The Center for Religious Development

 Founded by five Jesuits in Cambridge, Massachusetts in 1971, CRD became the program most associated in popular memory with the origins of modern spiritual direction training.
 The chapter profiles William Connolly's companion-facilitator model, William Barry's adaptation of CPE supervision methods, and the lasting influence of their jointly authored 1982 text.